 What I am doing to reduce lag:

-- I have moved the server specifically for hosting minecraft to a new machine end of last year, with 64Bit software and 8GB of RAM
+- I have moved the server specifically for hosting minecraft to a new machine in the middle of 2014, with 32GB of RAM and SSD Harddisks.

 - I restart the server completely every 24 hours